Skip to content

 Integration architecture

-AgentDbg adapters are thin translation layers that hook into a framework's callbacks and emit record_llm_call / record_tool_call events.
-They do not introduce new event types.
+Maida adapters are thin translation layers that hook into a framework's callbacks and record LLM/tool evidence into the active Maida run.
+They do not introduce new trace types.

 Integration Module Hook mechanism

-OpenAI Agents SDK agentdbg.integrations.openai_agents Tracing processor (GenerationSpanData, FunctionSpanData, HandoffSpanData)
+OpenAI Agents SDK maida.integrations.openai_agents Tracing processor (GenerationSpanData, FunctionSpanData, HandoffSpanData)

-Integration lifecycle: agentdbg._integration_utils provides _invoke_run_enter / _invoke_run_exit callbacks that adapters register with.
-This ensures adapters activate only when an explicit AgentDbg run is active.
+Integration lifecycle: maida._integration_utils provides _invoke_run_enter / _invoke_run_exit callbacks that adapters register with.
+This ensures adapters activate only when an explicit Maida run is active.

-Guardrails with integrations: when a guardrail fires inside a framework callback, adapters raise _AgentDbgAbortSignal (a BaseException subclass) to bypass the framework's except Exception error handling and stop execution immediately.
+Guardrails with integrations: when a guardrail fires inside a framework callback, adapters raise _MaidaAbortSignal (a BaseException subclass) to bypass the framework's except Exception error handling and stop execution immediately.
+The lifecycle layer unwraps that signal so user code sees LoopAbort or GuardrailExceeded.

 All integrations are optional dependencies; the core package does not depend on any framework.
 See Integrations for usage details.